Technologicat/unpythonic/doc/features.md

 Finally, ``dyn`` supports membership testing as ``"x" in dyn``, ``"y" not in dyn``, where the string is the name of the dynvar whose presence is being tested.

 For some more details, see [the unit tests](../unpythonic/test/test_dynassign.py).

+### Relation to similar features in Lisps

+This is essentially [SRFI-39: Parameter objects](https://srfi.schemers.org/srfi-39/), using the MzScheme approach in the presence of multiple threads.

+[Racket](http://racket-lang.org/)'s [`parameterize`](https://docs.racket-lang.org/guide/parameterize.html) behaves similarly.
+However, Racket seems to be the state of the art in many lispy language design related things, so its take on the feature may have some finer points I haven't thought of.

+On Common Lisp's special variables, see [Practical Common Lisp by Peter Seibel](http://www.gigamonkeys.com/book/variables.html), especially footnote 10 in the linked chapter, for a definition of terms.
+Similarly, dynamic variables in our `dyn` have *indefinite scope* (because `dyn` is implemented as a module-level global, accessible from anywhere), but *dynamic extent*.

+So what we have in `dyn` is almost exactly like Common Lisp's special variables, except we are missing convenience features such as `setf` and a smart `let` that auto-detects whether a variable is lexical or dynamic (if the name being bound is already in scope).

 ## Containers